microsoft/hcnproxyctrl/README.md

 _ = hcnproxyctl.AddPolicy(hnsEndpointID, proxyPolicy)
 ```

-## Example - hcnproxyctl.exe
+## Example - hcnproxyctl.exe (Oct 2019)

-The following code sets a proxy policy on the endpoint attached to a known Docker
+The following code sets a proxy policy on the endpoint attached to a known
 container, such that:

 - Outbound TCP traffic will be redirected through port 8000